macOS Big Sur (macOS 11.0) is now available since November, 2020.

 A tokend is a piece of software used to bridge a cryptographic device (like a smart card) and the CDSA (Common Data Security Architecture) architecture.

 Since macOS Lion (10.7 in 2011) the CDSA/tokend technology is deprecated.
-See "Mac OS X Lion and tokend".
+See

-tokend was disabled by default in Catalina but it was still possible to enable it again.
+tokend was disabled by default in Catalina but it was still possible to enable

 With macOS Big Sur tokend is now completely removed.
-The manpage SmartCardServices-legacy(7) is also no more present.
+The manpage

 PC/SC

 Since Yosemite (macOS 10.10 in 2014) the PC/SC layer is no more a fork of pcsc-lite.
-So comparing versions with pcsc-lite is useless.
+So comparing versions with pcsc-lite is useless.% cat /System/Library/Frameworks/PCSC.framework/Versions/A/Resources/version.plistThe CFBundleShortVersionString is still 8.0 as for Mojave and Catalina.
+The SourceVersion changed from 408011002000000 to 487040010000000.
+But I have no idea what that means :-).

-version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>BuildAliasOf</key> <string>CryptoTokenKit</string> <key>BuildVersion</key> <string>25</string> <key>CFBundleShortVersionString</key> <string>8.0</string> <key>CFBundleVersion</key> <string>1</string> <key>ProjectName</key> <string>SmartCardServices</string> <key>SourceVersion</key> <string>487040010000000</string> </dict> </plist>
+<?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>BuildAliasOf</key> <string>CryptoTokenKit</string> <key>BuildVersion</key> <string>25</string> <key>CFBundleShortVersionString</key> <string>8.0</string> <key>CFBundleVersion</key> <string>1</string> <key>ProjectName</key> <string>SmartCardServices</string> <key>SourceVersion</key> <string>487040010000000</string> </dict> </plist>

 I have not yet made many tests of the PC/SC layer.
 So far it works fine.